Agustín Intriago: Personal life

-Death and trial
+Death

 On 23 July 2023, Intriago was shot several times by a gunman while visiting a municipal construction site.
 The attacker arrived in a stolen pick-up truck.
 He was pronounced dead in hospital at age of 38.
 Ariana Estefanía Chancay, a Las Dragonas football player, who was talking to Intriago at the time, was also killed in the shooting.
 Three others were injured in the attack.

+Burial

+Intriago was laid to rest at the Jardines del Edén cemetery in Manta, Ecuador, on July 25, 2023.

+Trial

 After the shooting, the driver of the attack was arrested.
-Intriago was laid to rest in the Jardines del Edén cemetery.

 On 25 July, Ecuador’s President Guillermo Lasso declared a state of emergency over growing violence in the country.
 In August, three other perpetrators were arrested for the attack.

 Eight months after Intriago and Chancay's murders, six people were convicted of the attack and sentenced to 34 years in prison.
 The individual who planned the murder has not been found.